For AI Agents Alpha

 OpenAPI Spec

-The machine-readable API specification is here:
+The machine-readable API specification is at https://broadbandmap.com/static/openapi/v1.yaml

 Quick Reference